polymorphic/tesla-model-y-checklist/README.md

 a period of 12 months but may order another vehicle in a different trim at any time."

-Pull requests wich changes/addtions welcome.
+Pull requests for changes/addtions welcome.